pebreo/pebreo.github.io/BeginningGame.md

 ## the plan

-Forget the five-year plans and rigid specialization.
+This book describes an ambitious plan to upgrade humanity.
+Here it is in a nutshell.

 Let's embrace the messiness of life with an **antifragile mindset**.
 We're not just built to endure, we can actually thrive on the unexpected.
 Think of ...

 But this transformation goes beyond just us.
 Love is due for a rethink too.
 Maybe traditional models don't quite fit everyone.
 Let's **destigmatize** exploring different relationship structures, like polyamory or ethical non-monogamy (ENM) ones.
 The core of relationship doesn't change: honesty, communication, and vulnerability.
 Its time upgrade our relationships.